FranxYao/franxyao.github.io/index.md

   * Text style transfer is recently a hot topic in NLP, but few have examined what determines the style and what is changed during the transfer.
   * We analyze the underlying assumptions of state-of-the-art text style transfer systems and their performance.
-  * We study the one-to-many transfer problem and show how it brings new challenges to the existing binary transfer.

 * Natural Answer Generation with Heterogeneous Memory.
 Jul 17 - Dec 17